Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 #### 11. **Hive Transactions:**
 - Hive supports ACID (Atomicity, Consistency, Isolation, Durability) transactions for data manipulation operations.
 - Ensures data integrity and consistency in Hive tables.
+#### 12.**Managed Tables:**
+- Managed tables in Hive are managed by the Hive Metastore, and the data is stored in the Hive warehouse directory.
+- Managed tables are tightly coupled with Hive, and the data is deleted when the table is dropped.
-#### 12. **External Tables:**
+#### 13. **External Tables:**
 - Hive supports the creation of external tables, which reference data stored outside the Hive warehouse directory.
 - External tables allow Hive to interact with data in its original location without moving or copying it.
-#### 13.**Internal Tables:**
-- Internal tables in Hive are managed by the Hive Metastore, and the data is stored in the Hive warehouse directory.
-- Internal tables are tightly coupled with Hive, and the data is deleted when the table is dropped.
 #### 14. **Materialized Views:**
 - Materialized views in Hive store the results of precomputed queries, allowing for faster query execution.
 - Materialized views are particularly useful for aggregations and complex queries on large datasets.